 There are five different options and which one is best for you depends on which game you own and your skill level.

-The least expensive is to install a capacitor as this will never leak.* These are available at Great Plains Electronics (search for Part Number: CERS-1.5F-5V).
+The least expensive is to install a capacitor as this will never leak.* These are available at at electronics suppliers (search for Part Number: CERS-1.5F-5V).
 These only work on early solid state pinball machines (see Pinwiki for a listing).
+They are also available at Mouser and Newark Electric.

 We have had Bally games in storage for 4+ months that have retained their memory with caps.
 We have less experience with Williams games, but so far the limit seems to be about a month.
 This may vary depending on who manufactured the 5101 RAM.*